Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 The Hill of Tara

-Only a 35 – 40 minute drive from Dublin, the Hill of Tara is a quiet, unassuming place accessed by a narrow road.
+Only a 35 – 40 minute drive from Dublin, the Hill of Tara is a quiet, peaceful place accessed by a narrow road.
 Parking is roadside, and there are stores and cafes there for visitors.

 To get to the Hill of Tara, walk the curving dirt path toward the old, white church that now serves as a visitor’s center.
 An attendant will then direct you up the graveyard path, through the gate, and onto the plush grass of the rolling hilltops.